NewcastleRSE/beeing-human-web/src/routes/(sections)/about/how-to-use/how-to-use.md

 ## How do I cite something from Bee-ing human?

-Please cite the author's from the page you are referencing, along with the title of their piece.
+Please cite the author/s from the page you are referencing, along with the title of their piece.

 For example: